awsdocs/amazon-dynamodb-developer-guide/doc_source/DotNetSDKMidLevel.md

 **Note**
 The `PutItem` operation \([Putting an Item \- Table\.PutItem Method](WorkingWithItemsDocumentClasses.md#PutMidLevelDotNet)\) can also perform an update\.
 If you call `PutItem` to upload an item and the primary key exists, the `PutItem` operation replaces the entire item\.
 If there are attributes in the existing item and those attributes are not specified on the `Document` that is being put, the `PutItem` operation deletes those attributes\.
 However, `UpdateItem` only updates the specified input attributes\.
 Any other existing attributes of that item remain unchanged\.

 The following are the steps to update an item using the AWS SDK for \.NET document model:

-1. Execute the `Table.LoadTable` method by providing the name of the table in which you want to perform the update operation\.
+1. Run the `Table.LoadTable` method by providing the name of the table in which you want to perform the update operation\.

 1. Create a `Document` instance by providing all the updates that you want to perform\.